-- Master reset forces this read/write bit to 0. - 0: Disables generation of the alarm interrupt. - 1: Enables generation of the Alarm interrupt.
-The alarm interrupt is generated immediately after a time update in which the Seconds, Minutes, Hours Day-of-month and Month time equal their respective alarm counterparts.
+Master reset forces this read/write bit to 0.

+- 0 Disables generation of the alarm interrupt. - Enables generation of the Alarm interrupt.
+The alarm interrupt is generated immediately after a time update in which the Seconds, Minutes, and Hours time equal their respective alarm counterparts.